Skip to main content

 Combined Bachelor’s Degree and Master of Arts in Teaching Special Education: Learning Disabilities

-American University offers students the opportunity to earn both undergraduate and graduate degrees through its combined bachelor’s/master’s programs.
+American University allows students to earn both undergraduate and graduate degrees through its combined bachelor’s/master’s programs.

-- Undergraduate students may complete up to 3 credits for every 9 credits required for the graduate degree that may be applied to the requirements for both degree programs.
+• Undergraduate students may complete up to three credits for every nine credits required for the graduate degree.
+These may be applied to the requirements for both degree programs.

-- The department that oversees the graduate program the student enters will determine if the courses the undergraduate student completes will satisfy master’s degree requirements.
+• The department overseeing the corresponding graduate program will determine if the completed undergraduate courses satisfy master’s degree requirements.

-- Bachelor’s/master’s students must complete at least 18 in-residence credit hours at the graduate level after the bachelor’s degree is earned and maintain continuous, sequential enrollment in the two programs.
+• Bachelor’s/master’s students must complete at least 18 in-residence graduate-level credit hours after earning their bachelor’s degrees and maintain continuous, sequential enrollment in the two programs.

 This program enables highly qualified students to earn both a BA or a BS in a related discipline and the MAT Special Education: Learning Disabilities.